-NEW YORK — Chinese direct investment into the United States is more than doubling annually, with over $5 billion in 2010 alone.
-A Special Report undertaken by Asia Society’s Center on U.S.-China Relations and the Kissinger Institute on China and the United States at the Woodrow Wilson International Center for Scholars provides the most comprehensive study to date of Chinese FDI in the United States and outlines its enormous potential to create economic growth.
+NEW YORK — Chinese direct investment into the United States has been increasing dramatically, with over $5 billion in 2010 alone.
+A Special Report undertaken by Asia Society’s Center on U.S.-China Relations and the Kissinger Institute on China and the United States at the Woodrow Wilson International Center for Scholars provides a comprehensive study of Chinese FDI in the United States and outlines its enormous potential to create economic growth.
 But it warns that the United States may squander immense opportunities for employment and investment gains through political fear-mongering.

-The report was launched on May 4, 2011 with a keynote address by Secretary of Commerce Gary Locke (and presidential nominee to become the next United States Ambassador to China).
+The report was launched on May 4, 2011 with a keynote address by then Secretary of Commerce Gary Locke.

 The authors of the report, Daniel H. Rosen and Thilo Hanemann of The Rhodium Group, estimate that Chinese firms in the United States have already created more than 10,000 American jobs.
 But despite an overall effective U.S. screening policy for inward investment, political interference threatens to divert legitimate and potentially beneficial investment deals.

 Surging Chinese investment has triggered populist anxieties in the United States, just as Americans once feared economic domination by Japan.
 "Japanese investment in the United States during the 1980s was as controversial as China's,” the authors say, “but in the following years, U.S. affiliates of Japanese companies invested hundreds of billions of dollars in the United States, and today employ nearly 700,000 Americans.”

 The report endorses continued careful screening for national security threats but argues the procedures are in place to filter them out.
 The authors conclude “We believe the great bulk of potential Chinese investment should not just be permitted but encouraged.”